 The Monte Rosa massif straddles the Swiss, Italian border above Zermatt and constitutes the end of the Western Alps.
-There are more than 38 peaks above 4000m, so an impressive sight from any direction.
-The vertical descent on skis from some of the peaks is huge which makes this area popular with ski tourers.
-It also has some of the wildest glaciers in the Alps.
-It is no surprise why the Monte Rosa area is a ski-mountaineering favorite.
-The resorts nestled below the peaks, Zermatt, Cervinia, Gressoney and Alagna are also a big draw for off piste skiers.
+There are more than 38 peaks above 4000m, so an impressive sight from any direction, and it is no surprise that the Monte Rosa area is a ski-mountaineering hotspot.
+The area is also home to some of the wildest glaciers in the Alps and the vertical descent on skis from some of the peaks is huge, which makes this area popular with ski tourers.
+The peaks aren't the only draw, however, with resorts like Zermatt, Cervinia, Gressoney and Alagna nestled below the peaks, all of which are big hits with off piste skiers.

 Our ski tour weaves its way along the Swiss/Italian border taking in many 4000m peaks.
 Most of the terrain covered is above 3500m so good touring conditions can be found in May.
 High altitude, steep terrain and long ascents make this a demanding advanced level tour where good ski mountaineering skills are essential.

-At the end of the trip there is the opportunity to return to Chamonix for a 2-day ski ascent of Mont Blanc.
+At the end of the trip, there is the opportunity to return to Chamonix for a 2-day ski ascent of Mont Blanc.
+Subject to availability.

 Arrive in Zermatt.
 Meet up with your guides for kit-check and briefing.
 Stay overnight in a hotel in the village.